Why choose a roller door?

 * Please note for both tables above that exact measurements may vary between manufacturers and can be circumstantial based on desired features and other considerations regarding the opening space.
 The tables above are meant to be used as a guide only.
 For an accurate assessment, make sure to contact us directly.

-Essentially, a roller door can be manufactured to offer almost 50% more height and be almost half as skinny as a sectional door.
+Essentially, a roller door can be manufactured to offer almost 50% more height and be almost half as narrow as a sectional door.
 This is particularly useful if you are looking for a door to suit an industrial complex or a very specific opening.

 Roller doors are available in a versatile range of sizes, but they don’t cover all sizes.
 Roller doors are not generally manufactured as wide as a sectional door, usually stopping at around 5.4m wide (vs. 6+ for a sectional door).